-Applied generated \$1.4 billion of cash from investing activities during the six months ended April 29, 2018.
-Proceeds from sales and maturities of investments, net of purchases of investments, totaled \$1.7 billion and were partially offset by capital expenditures of \$324 million during the six months ended April 29, 2018.
+Applied used \$195 million of cash in investing activities during the six months ended April 28, 2019.
+Capital expenditures totaled \$251 million and were partially offset by the proceeds from sales and maturities of investments, net of purchases of investments of \$79 million during the six months ended April 28, 2019.

 Applied's investment portfolio consists principally of investment grade money market mutual funds, U.S. Treasury and agency securities, municipal bonds, corporate bonds and mortgage-backed and asset-backed securities, as well as equity securities.
 Applied regularly monitors the credit risk in its investment portfolio and takes appropriate measures, which may include the sale of certain securities, to manage such risks prudently in accordance with its investment policies.
-During the six months ended April 29, 2018, Applied did not recognize any impairment of its fixed income securities.
-As of April 29, 2018, gross unrealized losses related to Applied's investment portfolio were not material.